askrejans/speeduino-serial-sim/README.md

 # Speeduino Serial Simulator

 This Arduino sketch provides a basic simulation of a Speeduino ECU serial interface, generating and transmitting simulated real-time engine status data.
 The simulation includes a simplified engine model and supports the 'A' command for real-time data.
+This solution could be useful when quickly testing logging, gauge or other Speeduino ECU implementations without the ECU itself.
+Hopefully more detailed serial interface simulation will be added in future releases.

 ## Table of Contents
 - [Prerequisites](#prerequisites)